-OSHSPA is the Occupational Safety and Health State Plan Association, an organization of 27 states and territories that have OSHA-approved state plans and territories that have OSHA approved state plans.
-OSHSPA is the link between the state plans, federal OSHA, and Congress.
+OSHSPA is the Occupational Safety and Health State Plan Association, an organization of 28 states and territories that have OSHA-approved state plans and territories that have OSHA approved state plans.
+OSHSPA is the link between state plans, federal OSHA, and Congress.
 OSHSPA representatives meet three times a year to exchange information and address shared concerns.
 OSHSPA representatives have also appeared before congressional committees and other hearings to report on workplace safety and health matters.

-*NOTE: The Connecticut, Illinois, New Jersey, New York and Virgin Islands plans cover public sector (State & local government) employment only.
+*NOTE: The Connecticut, Illinois, Maine, New Jersey, New York and Virgin Islands plans cover public sector (State & local government) employment only.
 OSHA covers the private sector in these states.